-Recently, the City Council of Altoona adopted an ordinance (Chapter 19.15 Environmental and Natural Resources) which addresses various sensitive landscapes (shorelands, woodlands, prairies).
+The City Council of Altoona adopted an ordinance (Chapter 19.15 Environmental and Natural Resources) which addresses various sensitive landscapes (shorelands, woodlands, prairies).
 Shorelands, woodlands, prairies are important bird habitats.
 These standards are intended to create a set of guidelines to minimize impact on the highest ecological value areas and provide standards for development in other woodland areas.
-I’ve attached this chapter for your consideration.

 I. Document a recent project that created or restored bird habitat in your community.
 (Exclusions: Bird feeders and small-scale artificial nesting structures)

-Currently, the City of Altoona in cooperation with the Wisconsin Department of Natural Resources is planning to plant a couple hundred shrubs/trees along the Eau Claire River which will add some great bird habitat to that area.
-The City is also working in cooperation with the Wisconsin DNR with consultation from the Audubon Society regarding the placement of Purple Martin houses in River Prairie.
-We've also erected an Osprey platform in River Prairie with consultation from the Audubon Society regarding placement.
+The City of Altoona in cooperation with the Wisconsin Department of Natural Resources has planted a couple hundred shrubs/trees along the Eau Claire River which will add some great bird habitat to that area.

 U. Show that your community maximizes the value of right-of-way space (e.g., power lines, pipelines, etc.) by planting them with native grasses, shrubs, herbs, and other prairie/grassland plants.

 An example of how the City of Altoona maximizes the value of right-of-way space by planting native grasses is exampled with our Lake Road Prairie remnant in which the City has maintained prairie grasses within the 0.8 acre parcel.
 A few years ago, the City held a controlled burn in this space and planted wild grasses and flowers.
-The Lake Road Prairie remnant is a true public right-of-way space, as it is at the intersection of Moonlight Drive and Lake Rd.
-I have included an image that displays the Lake Road Prairie right-of-way space.
+The Lake Road Prairie remnant is a true public right-of-way space, as it is at the intersection of Moonlight Drive and Lake Road.

 E. Show that your forester, a member of your tree board, or another person currently responsible for managing your community’s trees has completed the Wisconsin DNR’s Wisconsin Tree Management Institute.

-Ann Lein, Administrative Assistant / Deputy City Clerk, completed the Wisconsin Community Tree Management Institute in the 2011 – 2012 cycle.
+Ann Lein, Administrative Assistant, completed the Wisconsin Community Tree Management Institute in the 2011 – 2012 cycle.
 Ann is the currently responsible for managing Altoona's trees.